-Cultural Resources Management Objectives Goal Α В С D Ε Monitor and coordinate lake development and the protection of cultural with appropriate entities.
+Cultural Resources Management Objectives Goa Α В С D Е Monitor and coordinate lake development and the protection of cultural with appropriate entities.
 Complete an inventory of cultural resources.
 Increase public awareness and education of regional history.
 While currently no listed sites exists at Canyon Lake, the project office will ensure any future historical preservation is fully integrated into the Canyon Lake Master Plan and planning decision making process (Section 106 and 110 of the National Historic Preservation Act; the Archeological Resources Protection Act; and the Native American Graves

-Cultural Resources Management Objectives Goal Α В С D Ε Protection and Repatriation Act on public lands surrounding the lake.
+Cultural Resources Management Objectives Goal Α В С D Е Protection and Repatriation Act on public lands surrounding the lake.
 Develop partnerships that promote and protect cultural resources at Canyon Lake, including the Gorge.
 Stop unauthorized use of public lands as it pertains to the illegal excavation and removal of cultural resources.
+Denotes that the objective helps to meet the specified goal.